etorreborre/registry-hedgehog/doc/tutorial.md

 The benefits are:

  - the construction of instance is still "type-directed" as with typeclasses, you can make an instance by specifying its type only, like `Encoder Age`
- - the construction can be altered by injecting some hand-crafted values in order to replace normal components with mocks for example
+ - the construction can be altered by injecting some hand-crafted values in order to replace regular instances with mocks for example
  - it is also possible to inject values in a specific context only, for example a specific `Encoder Int` used by the `Encoder Age` but not by the `Encoder Year`

 If you want to get a good mental picture of what a registry is, you can visualize: